iPhone 14's Success Depends on One Unexpected Thing

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-When Apple executives step onto the stage at the company's Steve Jobs Theater in California next week to show off the iPhone 14, as is widely expected, you probably won't notice many changes to the phone.
-Rumors suggest the notch where the selfie camera sits may be smaller, and Apple will likely tout camera improvements or newly introduced always-on screen technology.
+When Apple executives show off the iPhone 14 at the company's headquarters in California next week, as is expected, you probably won't notice many changes to the device.
+Rumors suggest the notch where the selfie camera sits may be smaller, and Apple will likely tout speedy game performance or newly introduced always-on screen technology.
 But the feature the company will be betting on most to attract customers will be the one introduced two years ago: 5G wireless.

 This is a far cry from how 5G was perceived at launch and in the early years, when the service switched on with lots of fanfare but little actual coverage.
 But the carriers have poured billions of dollars into the infrastructure and airwaves to support it, which has resulted in better service in many places.